orchetect/MIDIKit/Sources/MIDIKitIO/MIDIKitIO.docc/MIDIKitIO-Sending-MIDI-Events.md

 To send events, call the ``MIDIManagedSendsMessages/send(event:)`` method on the ``MIDIManager/managedOutputs`` dictionary.

-The dictionary key corresponds to the `tag` property that was specified at the time of creating the connection in the ``MIDIManager``.
+The dictionary key corresponds to the `tag` property that was specified at the time of creating the output in the ``MIDIManager``.

 ```swift
 let conn = midiManager.managedOutputs["Output1"]